johnjfox/Data_Bootcamp/markdown/01b_fundamentals.md

 ## Defining Your Own Functions

-##  Adding Additional Functions using Packags
+##  Adding Additional Functions using Packages

 If we want to use other mathematical functions, such as trigonometric functions or essentially anything more complex than arithmetic, then we'll need to import the functions from Python's **math** package.